 Dr. rer. nat

-Frederik Spiegelhalder is qualified as German patent attorney and as representative before the European Union Intellectual Property Office (EUIPO).
+Frederik Spiegelhalder is qualified as German patent attorney, and as representative before the European Patent Office (EPO) and before the European Union Intellectual Property Office (EUIPO).

 He studied physics at Heidelberg University.
 For his diploma thesis at the Max-Planck-Institute for Nuclear Physics in Heidelberg, Frederik worked in a team setting up a reaction microscope which uses magneto-optically trapped lithium as a target.
 A reaction microscope allows to study quantum dynamics of ionization processes by simultaneous momentum-resolved detection of all target fragments including the recoil ion as well as the target electrons.